phase2/grunt-drupal-tasks/docs/10_BUILD.md

   themes/
 ```

-**srcPaths.make**: The Drush make file used to assemble the Drupal project.

 The following build output paths are optional to specify in the project's
 `Gruntconfig.json` file.

+**srcPaths.make**: The Drush make file used to assemble the Drupal project.
+This is only used for Drupal 7.x projects.
+Example is `src/project.make`.

 **buildPaths.build**: The directory that should be used for miscellaneous build
 artifacts.
 This can be the parent directory of the following build paths.